 - The Walloon region (French speaking) is situated in the south of Belgium; Liège and Charleroi are its major cities.

-Belgium is at the very top of the European hit parade when it comes to the best locations for R&D, industry and logistics.
+Belgium is at the very top of the European hit parade when it comes to the best locations for research and development (R&D), industry, and logistics.
 It has a modern, private-enterprise economy that has capitalised on its central geographic location, highly developed transport network, diversified industrial and commercial base, and its highly educated inhabitants.

 Industry is concentrated mainly in the populous Flemish area in the north, and much of Belgium's trade is with other EU countries.
-It has a relatively equal income distribution, and its gross domestic product (GDP) was EUR 473 billion (530 billion United States dollars [USD]) in 2019.
+It has a relatively equal income distribution, and its gross domestic product (GDP) was EUR 507 billion in 2021.

 As home to a number of EU institutions, Belgium is where all important European political decisions are made and is, accordingly, host to international organisations like NATO, the European Defence Agency (EDA), the European Environmental Bureau (EEB), and the World Customs Organisation (WCO).
 Owing to its central location, Belgium has become a melting pot of different cultures and economic and technological activities.

 PwC Belgium's multi-disciplinary teams bring together global industry scope and experience as well as comprehensive knowledge of Belgium in terms of local issues and regulations.
 PwC is one of the leading tax service providers in Belgium.

 The tax return must be filed at the latest on the last day of the seventh month following the end of the financial year (in practice, we see that the due date can be postponed via a general or individual delay).